tomcritchlow/SEO-MBA/course-beta.md

 layout: page
 ---

+<em>Sold out!
+Unfortunately the beta cohorts are full now.
+If you didn't get a chance to enroll hang tight for the full course launching hopefully in the next few months!</em>

 If you work at an SEO agency, managing clients is essential to the success of your work.
 This course isn't about *account management* or *project management* - it's about fundamentally working with clients to **get things done**.

 Good SEO is fundamentally consultative - you need to go beyond simply providing recommendations, to persuading and supporting clients to get buy-in and **implement** our recommendations.
 That's why I'm building a course to deepen your client management skills